Dear Mr. Editor:

 Thanks, but no thanks.
 That just convinces me that you are no different from all the other mediawhores who use labels to exploit those who have already been marginalized by society.

-Perhaps you should have commented on what kind of illness allows a man to watch a man use such force to put a woman of 122 lbs against the wall, his hands on a women without even lifting a finger to call 911.
+Perhaps you should have commented on what kind of illness allows a man to watch a man use such force to put a woman of 122 lbs against the wall without even lifting a finger to call 911.

 When was the last time you called the police or filed a police report?
 We have criminalized and marginalized too many members of society.
 So where does it end?